Cumberland Cemetery

 Natural Burial Area

-A natural burial area is new in 2018 and has some special features.
+A natural burial area was new in 2018 and has some special features.
 Burial options include graves for one full burial and a second burial of cremated remains, and smaller graves near the tree lines for two sets of cremated remains.
 Full burial can take place in casket or shroud made of biodegradable and environmentally sustainable materials.
 Cremation burials may be placed without a container or in a biodegradable container.

 Staying true to the principles of natural burial, memorialization will take place on a common monument of black tusk basalt.